Fedjmike/tush/readme.md

 The language design has lots of open questions.
 Among them, how to:

-- Handle errors — exceptions, Maybe monad, error codes, other possibilites?
+- Handle errors â€” exceptions, Maybe monad, error codes, other possibilites?
-- Dynamically type files — existential types?
+- Dynamically type files â€” existential types?
 - Create a language that can be seamlessly used interactively, but also for safe scripting, for programming in the large.
 - Disambiguate the multiply operator (`*`) from a wildcard.